mikbalyilmaz/ADF_Unit_Root/README.txt

 - **Stationarity and Unit Root Testing**
   Each series underwent a detailed visual and statistical examination to identify trends, seasonality, and potential non-stationarity.
 Augmented Dickey-Fuller (ADF) tests were applied to confirm stationarity and determine the order of differencing necessary for each series.

-- **Vector Autoregression (VAR) and Impact-Response Analysis**
-  A VAR model was employed to examine the dynamic interactions between variables.
-Impact-response analysis further evaluated how each variable responds to shocks from others, such as policy changes or external risk factors, thereby providing insight into how these relationships evolve over time.

-- **Policy Recommendations**
-  Based on the analytical results, specific recommendations are provided for Turkey's banking sector, aimed at strengthening resilience against economic fluctuations and enhancing policy effectiveness.

 ## Results and Key Insights

 ### Summary of Stationarity Testing